2026 LEC season

-The 2026 LEC season will be the upcoming 14th season of the League of Legends EMEA Championship (LEC), a professional esports league for the video game League of Legends.
-It will be the first LEC season since 2018, then known as the European League Championship Series (EU LCS), to feature teams from the Tier 2 EMEA Regional Leagues (ERLs), as two teams were invited to compete in the league's first split.
+The 2026 LEC season was the 14th season of the League of Legends EMEA Championship (LEC), a professional esports league for the video game League of Legends.
+It was the first LEC season since 2018, then known as the European League Championship Series (EU LCS), to feature teams from the Tier 2 EMEA Regional Leagues (ERLs), as two teams were invited to compete in the league's first split.

-The season will begin in January 2026.
+The season began on 17 January and ended on 20 September.

 League changes

 First split

 On 23 October 2025, the LEC announced that the Winter Split would be removed and will be replaced with the "LEC Versus" tournament, featuring the ten (10) LEC partner teams and two (2) EMEA Regional League (ERL) teams.
 The two invited teams will only compete in the said event but not in the Spring and Summer splits, as they will be returning to their respective leagues after the tournament.